History of Paul Bastock in Timeline

 2015: Released by St Neots Town

-In 2015, Paul Bastock was released by St Neots Town, along with Matt Spring.
+In 2015, Paul Bastock was released by St Neots Town along with Matt Spring.

-2015: Moves to Dunstable Town
+2015: Moved to Dunstable Town

-January 2016: Joins Stamford
+January 2016: Moved to Stamford

 In January 2016, Paul Bastock moved to Stamford.

-September 2017: Signs with Wisbech Town on Dual Registration
+September 2017: Signed for Wisbech Town

-October 2017: Ends Stay at Corby Town
+October 2017: Ended stay at Corby Town

-On 2 October 2017, Paul Bastock announced that his stay at Corby Town had ended.
+On October 2, 2017, Paul Bastock announced that his stay at Corby Town had ended.

-2017: Leaves Stamford
+2017: Left Stamford

-March 2018: Returns to Kettering Town
+March 2018: Returned to Kettering Town

 In March 2018, Paul Bastock returned to Kettering Town on dual registration.

-October 2018: Signs for Pinchbeck United
+October 2018: Signed for Pinchbeck United

 On 18 October 2018, Paul Bastock signed for Pinchbeck United, and some days later made an appearance with the club on a UCL League Cup game.

-November 2018: Joins King's Lynn Town as Assistant Manager
+November 2018: Joined King's Lynn Town

 On 1 November 2018, Paul Bastock joined King's Lynn Town as assistant manager.

-March 2021: Named as Substitute for Notts County Fixture
+March 2021: Named as a substitute

 On 25 May 2021, Paul Bastock appeared on the bench for King's Lynn Town.

-December 2021: Leaves King's Lynn Town
+December 2021: Left King's Lynn Town

 On 10 December 2021, Paul Bastock left King's Lynn Town.

-January 2022: Becomes Kettering Town's Assistant Manager
+January 2022: Became Kettering Town's assistant manager

 On 23 January 2022, Paul Bastock was announced as Kettering Town's new assistant manager, alongside Ian Culverhouse.

-May 2022: Leaves Kettering Town
+May 2022: Left Kettering Town

 On 15 May 2022, Paul Bastock left Kettering Town, along with Ian Culverhouse.